AdobeDocs/campaign-classic.en/help/installation/using/deploying-an-instance.md

 When you activate tracking on an instance, the URLs in the deliveries are changed during sending to enable tracking.

-* The information on external URLs (whether secure or not) entered on this page of the deployment assistant is used to build the new URL.
+* The information on external URLs (whether secure or not) entered on this page of the deployment wizard is used to build the new URL.
 As well as this information, the modified link contains: the identifiers of the delivery, the recipient and the URL.

   Tracking information is collected by Adobe Campaign on the tracking server(s) to enrich recipient profiles and the data linked to the delivery ( **[!UICONTROL Tracking]** tabs).